SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Explosive-Pickaxe.md

 ## Usage

-When you break a block with this pickaxe, it also mines blocks in a 3x3x3 area around it.<br>
+When you break a block with this pickaxe, it also mines blocks in a 3x3x3 area around it.

 It is compatible with the Fortune enchantment, to get even more drops from your usual ore.

 ## See also